 That’s not why Leo XIII declared Anglican ordinations invalid.
 The reason he did so is because the form they used, “receive the Holy Ghost,” did not signify the sacramental effect – it did not determine the matter.
 And since the form is what expresses the intention, the defect of form also resulted in a defect of intention.
 The orders were declared invalid for both those reasons.

-The Archbishop applied the same error concerning the sacramental intention to the other sacraments, as I mentioned, but with ordination he took it even further by maintaining that the intention would be defective if the ordaining bishops personally had a wrong understanding of the priesthood or bishopric (not simply if he denied the sacramental effect, which is the conferring of the priestly character and accompanying grace).
+The Archbishop applied the same error concerning the sacramental intention to the other sacraments as well, as I mentioned, but with ordination he took it even further by maintaining that the intention would be defective if the ordaining bishops personally had a wrong understanding of the priesthood or bishopric (not simply if he denied the sacramental effect, which is the conferring of the priestly character and accompanying grace).
 Quotes from the Archbishop to this effect are all over the internet.

 Now, the doubts that the Archbishop had concerning the validity of the sacraments (due to his error about the sacramental intention), resulted in the young seminarians and priests he formed not only doubting themselves, but searching for new reasons to doubt – especially reasons to doubt the validity of the new rite of ordination.
 This resulted in Fr.
 Jenkins article (1981), which argued that the removal of “ut” from the form of the new rite of ordination entirely changed the meaning and therefore rendered it at least doubtful.
 Then, and after intentionally sowing the doubt, Fr.
 Jenkins reminded his readers that “a doubtful sacrament is no sacrament at all.”
 This additional reason for doubt quickly spread throughout the Traditional movement, which caused many to avoid all sacraments administered by priests that were ordained in the new rite.